umeshkumhar/ai-on-gke/tutorial.md

 <walkthrough-editor-open-file filePath="./platform/platform.auto.tfvars"> Open platform.auto.tfvars
 </walkthrough-editor-open-file>

 **Tip**: Click the highlighted text above to open the file on your cloudshell.

+You can find tfvars examples in the tfvars_examples folder.

 ## Step 2: Provide APPLICATION Inputs Parameters for Terraform